MarkPearlCoZa/Blog_General/_posts/2016-11-03-How-big-should-your-first-mob-be.md

 ## Just right

 While mob programming needs at least three people for a 'mob' to really exist, three people may sometimes still be too small.
-A big aspect of mob programming flow.
-When individuals have meetings, are sick for a day, get an urgent phone call, or just need to have a quick break you risk loosing flow.
-I prefer an initial mob of four.
-This gives you enough redundancy that should someone need to pop out, you still have the benefits of more than two people working on the problem..
+A big aspect of mob programming is flow.
+When individuals have meetings, are sick for a day, get an urgent phone call, or just need to have a quick break you risk loosing flow or becoming a pair.

+That's why I prefer an initial mob of four.
+Four gives you enough people redundancy that should someone need to pop out, you still have flow and the benefits of more than two people working on the problem.